 Many new build developments in the popular ski resorts are now designed as ‘tourism residences’.
-That means that you have a legal obligation to rent out your property when you are not using it yourself.
+That means you have a legal obligation to rent out your property when you are not using it yourself.

 Although VAT is 20% in Austria, this break often results in a discount of between 10-20% discount off the gross purchase price due to different taxing practices for the land and the development.
-If you benefit from this tax break, it is worth noting that your purchase costs (right) will still be based on the gross price of the property.
+If you benefit from this tax break, it is worth noting that your purchase costs will still be based on the gross price of the property.

 Capital Gains Tax

 Capital Gains Tax on the sale of a property in Austria is currently 30% for all properties bought since April 2002.

 Rental income is taxed as income in Austria and is therefore subject to the same rates as income tax which in 2021 were as follows: Up to 11,000 = 0%, 11,001 – 18,000 = 20%, 18,001 – 31,000 = 35%, 31,001 – 60,000 = 42%, 60,001 – 90,000 = 48%, 90,001 – 1,000,000 = 50%, above 1,000,000 = 55%.

 For non-resident owners who live in the property less than 70 days per year, the 0% band is reduced to €3,000.
 Dual taxation agreement exists between the Austria and many other countries to ensure that you are not taxed twice on the same income.